openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 2. Request Access To A Resource
 3. Connect To The Requested Resource

-To help make Zero Trust and Bootstrapping trust a bit clearer, it helps to have a concrete system to use an example.
+To help make Zero Trust and bootstrapping trust a bit clearer, it helps to have a concrete system to use an example.
 It just so happens that the Ziti software system makes a great example!
 Let us examine Ziti.